theloredev/lore-content/development/estimation.md

 ## Ensure everyone is speaking the same language

 An inevitable characteristic of an estimate is its inherent level of uncertainty.
-Communicating this and ensuring everyone interprets it the same way is challenging, and a significant opportunity for miscommunication.
+Communicating this and ensuring everyone interprets it the same way is challenging and a significant opportunity for miscommunication.

 Here are some ways you can ensure that estimates are properly interpreted: